robin6119/M1_Application_CustomerBillingSystem/5_Report/README.md

     due amount, payment date etc. of your regular costumer.
 Moreover, if you have a new customer, you can add and edit the account at any time.

- ## FEATURES OF CUSTOMER BILLING SYSTEM:-
+ ## FEATURES OF CUSTOMER BILLING SYSTEM

  The Customer Billing System has :